linzmacd/NYC_Bikesharing/README.md

-#  NYC Citibike Analysis
+#  NYC Citibike Analysis - in progress

+## Overview

-## Overview of the analysis: Explain the purpose of this analysis.
+Explain the purpose of this analysis.

+## Results

-## Results: Using the visualizations you have in your Tableau Story, describe the results of each visualization underneath the image.
+Using the visualizations you have in your Tableau Story, describe the results of each visualization underneath the image.

 [NYC CitiBikes Story](https://public.tableau.com/profile/lindsay.macdonald#!/vizhome/NYCCitiBikeDashboard_16195910975670/NYCCitiBikes)